QRAM: A Survey and Critique: Hardware QRAM

-Here we consider a specialized device for QRAM, in the model of \emph{gate QRAM}, that is not built from general-purpose qubits.
+Here we consider a specialized device for QRAM, in the model of \emph{hardware-QRAM}, that is not built from general-purpose qubits.
 The gate lower bounds for circuit QRAM are unpalatable for certain applications, but there is no reason that all parts of a future quantum computer are built as circuits in a small gate set.
 Like GPUs or RAM in classical computers today, it's easy to imagine specialized devices for specific tasks.
-The goal of gate QRAM is something much more efficient than implementing QRAM access as a circuit.
+The goal of hardware-QRAM is something much more efficient than implementing QRAM access as a circuit.

 This section asks whether such a specialized device can be built and run efficiently.
 Not all tasks can have specialized hardware; it's unreasonable to expect a sub-module which solves 3-SAT in quantum polynomial time.
 Our question is whether QRAM access is a simpler problem.